 Which water treatment should I use in which situation?

 Based on the countries you are traveling, to and the main water source you get your water from, you might be interested in only a water filter, only a water purifier, or a combination of both.
 A few examples.

 Situation 1: Get water from a mountain stream in Norway

 - Use a water filter.
 You want to remove possible particles, bacteria, and protozoa.
 Harmful viruses are of less concern, the next village is 40 kilometers downstream.

 Situation 2: Fill my water bottles from a water tap in a city in Colombia

 - Use a water purifier (tablets, drops, UV SteriPen) or boil the water before drinking it.
 The water from the tap looks clear, so there is no need to remove particles.
 But the overall sanitation infrastructure is not well developed.
 You want to eliminate possible bacteria, parasites, and viruses.

 Situation 3: Get water from a stream close to a mining village in Peru.

-- Use a combination of a water filter and water purifier.
-First use the water filter to remove the sediment.
+- Use a combination of a water filter and a water purifier.
+First, use the water filter to remove the sediment.
 This also removes possible protozoa and bacteria.
 Next, use a water purifier to kill possible viruses.

 - The water is possibly contaminated with heavy metals from the mines.
-It is better to not use water in the vicinity of the mine.
+It is recommended to not use water in the vicinity of the mine.
 However, because you are only passing through the region with short potential exposure to heavy metal contaminants, you shouldn’t be too worried about it.
-Sadly, the people that live there and drink contaminated water day in day out for a long period of time are the one at risk to get serious health effects.
+Sadly, the people that live there and drink contaminated water day in and day out for a long period of time are the ones at risk to get serious health effects.